 It is the student’s responsibility to arrange transportation to and from clinical sites.
 You are not to skip any class to take part in a clinical experience.
 Clinicals must be done out side of scheduled coursework.

 You will apply for student teaching three semesters prior to the student teaching semester.
 You will be notified about a mandatory application meeting that you MUST attend.
 Failure to attend this meeting will make you ineligible to apply for student teaching.
-Failure to attend the informational application meeting or to complete application materials will result in disciplinary action.
+Failure to attend this meeting will result in a meeting with the Director of English Education and a disposition concern.
 To be admitted to this meeting, you must show proof of enrollment in or credit for TCH216 .

 If you plan to do the Professional Development School exeprience , you must have either passed the Test of Academic Proficiency or achieved the required ACT score in order to apply.